Guide to November in Iceland

 As you can see, you should not be so quick to knock on November in Iceland.
 The weather is still not as cold as during the mid-winter months, there are fewer crowds, and a dramatic decrease in prices.

 The weather actually makes it the perfect time to do certain activities and be in awe of the beautiful Aurora Borealis (aka Northern Lights).
-All that’s left to do is to get planning, book those flights, and we’ll see you in November!
+All that’s left to do is to get planning, book those flights, and rent your motorhome and we’ll see you in November!